pocketpy/pocketpy/docs/gsoc2025/ideas.md

 In this project, students will help develop and test the `cTensor` library, which is written in C11.
 We expect students to have a good understanding of further mathematics and C programming.

+> This year we also accept custom project ideas.
+If you are not interested in the above, you can propose your own idea and contact me via `blueloveth@foxmail.com`.
+We will discuss the feasibility and mentorship for your idea.